4.19 Visitation Agreement

 • The length of the visit should give the parent and child sufficient time to interact and practice skills they have learned and work on the issues that resulted in the child entering care.

-• Approval by the SRA or regional office designee is required to hold visits in the office, unless the court has ordered that the visits be supervised.
+• Approval by the service region associate (SRA) or regional office designee is required to hold visits in the office unless the court has ordered that the visits be supervised.

-• The SSW should document in the case record why visits are not being held in the home (i.e. unsafe physical environment, safety risk to staff, court ordered supervision, etc.).
+• The SSW should document in the case record why visits are not being held in the home, (i.e. unsafe physical environment, safety threat to staff, court-ordered supervision, etc.).

-• The visitation agreement should document who will be supervising the visit (i.e. SSW, Social Service Aid, etc.) and who can and cannot visit with the child.
+• The visitation agreement should document who will be supervising the visit, (i.e. SSW, social service aid (SSA), etc.) and who can and cannot visit with the child.

 Procedure